Robust Two-Layer Partition Clustering of Sparse Multivariate Functional Data: Discussion

-In future works, the RTLP and current clustering methods can be applied to more general sparse (multivariate) functional data, where the measurement can be observed for some variables but could be missing for other variables for one index (more types of sparseness are described in \citeauthor{qu2022sparse} \citeyear{qu2022sparse}), which requires a more general distance measure.
+In future works, the RTLP and current clustering methods can be applied to more general sparse (multivariate) functional data.
+First, the location of missing values can be not completely random and the observed time grid may carry information relevant to the phenomenon under observation (more types of sparseness are described in \citeauthor{qu2022sparse} \citeyear{qu2022sparse}); moreover, the measurement can be observed for some variables but could be missing for other variables for one index, which requires a more general distance measure.
+It should be noted that although the current framework transforms the curves under observation to the distance, the relevance between the missing locations and missing observations may be worth further analysis.
 In addition, the aforementioned clustering methods can be applied to multivariate nonfunctional data.
-The bridge between our clustering method and multivariate nonfunctional data can be the $L^p$ distance (\citeauthor{bourbaki2013topological} \citeyear{bourbaki2013topological}) for $p=1$, $p=2$, and $p=\infty$.
+The bridge between the RTLP clustering method and multivariate nonfunctional data can be the revised $L^p$ metric such as $p=1$, $p=2$, and $p=\infty$.
 Another research direction is to cluster images or surfaces (\citeauthor{chen2005clue} \citeyear{chen2005clue}, \citeauthor{genton2014surface} \citeyear{genton2014surface}); this would require defining the distance between the images.